PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 characterize another small owner or orchestration cluster before using any staged evidence to guard broad reconciliation.
 Commit and push only; do not create or update a pull request.

+## Terminal Hardswish-SE evidence characterization checkpoint

+The terminal Hardswish-SE owner immediately before the late hard-activation cluster returns a complete rewrite counter, but it also invokes unused-tensor pruning unconditionally.
+A dedicated zero-rewrite fixture confirms that the owner can remove a tensor while returning zero, so its raw dictionary alone cannot prove ModelIR stability.

+A strict expected-failure structural contract requires two adjacent production
+assignments: capture the starting tensor count, then merge the unchanged owner result with an exact, clamped `pruned_unused_tensors` count.
+The preceding split/conv bridge call and following late hard-activation count remain the fixed boundaries.
+No pass call, ordering, policy, or reconciliation changes.

+At implementation, replace only the discarded terminal call with this prune-aware staged evidence and update the two affected boundary contracts.
+Validate the complete Hardswish-SE owner suite, late hard-activation orchestration, terminal recovery structure, core, architecture, pass efficiency, and TensorFlow import blocking sequentially.
+Commit and push only;
+do not create or update a pull request.